 Guardians and Conservators

 Guardians and conservators play a critical role in caring for an incapacitated individual where no durable power of attorney or advanced medical directive has been put in place.
-Sometimes, individuals do have a durable power of attorney or advanced medical directive but the documents do not give sufficient power to an agent.
+Sometimes, individuals have a durable power of attorney or advanced medical directive but the documents do not give sufficient power to an agent.
 In either situation, a guardian and conservator may be necessary to protect the health, safety, and funds, of the incapacitated person.

 The appointment of a guardian or conservator requires a Court order.
 From filing the initial request for appointment to helping prepare accountings, our firm has experience in all aspects of the guardian/conservator process.